TejaswiniGugananthan/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1. Import the required libraries .
+1.Import the required libraries.

-2. Read the data frame using pandas.
+2.Read the data frame using pandas.

-3. Get the information regarding the null values present in the dataframe.
+3.Get the information regarding the null values present in the dataframe.

-4. Apply label encoder to the non-numerical column inoreder to convert into numerical values.
+4.Apply label encoder to the non-numerical column inoreder to convert into numerical values.

 5.Determine training and test data set.